jxmot/website_template-no_bootstrap/README.md

 # Overview

 This repository contains a website *template*.
 It is intended as a starting point for the primary page of a website.
+In reality it's more like a *framework*, all of the working pieces are already there.

 # Purpose